dengdenglele/troubleshooting/increase-tty-font-size.md

 # Select "16x32 (framebuffer only)"
 ```

+Note:
-Note: Changes are stored in `/etc/default/console-setup`
+- Current settings are stored `/etc/default/console-setup`
+- Editing this file does not affect the tty size, must be changed via command above